“To contribute to safer communities by rehabilitating and reintegrating people who offended”

 We are CEP

 CEP is the Confederation of European Probation.
-It aims to promote the social inclusion of offenders through community sanctions and measures such as probation, community service, mediation and conciliation.
+It aims to promote the social inclusion of people who have offended through community sanctions and measures such as probation, community service, mediation and conciliation.
 CEP is committed to enhance the profile of probation and to improve professionalism in this field, on a national and a European level.

 Who are we

-CEP is a network organization that strives to contribute to safer communities by rehabilitating and reintegrating offenders and providing the best possible interventions to reduce offending and the impact of crime.
+CEP is a network organization that strives to contribute to safer communities by rehabilitating and reintegrating people who have offended and providing the best possible interventions to reduce offending and the impact of crime.
 It supports professionals in probation and criminal justice through knowledge exchange, training, and best practices.

 Upcoming Events